-Press switch \mathfrak{S}° , control indicator \mathfrak{S}° illuminates orange in the instrument cluster.
+Press switch (5), control indicator (5) illuminates yellow in the instrument cluster.

 Cruise control speed limiter function is now in standby mode and a corresponding message appears in the Driver Information Centre.

 Accelerate to the desired speed and press switch + or -.
 The current speed is recorded.